anthonyhuang07/anthonyhuang07.github.io/README.md

 # ah07.xyz
 My personal website!
 It's a personal website.

-Made with decent HTML/CSS/JS knowledge.
+Made with only HTML, CSS and JavaScript.

 https://ah07.xyz